 Thankfully, there are steps you can take to reduce these risks (that don't include participating in fad diets and unhealthy negative talk).
 Exercise is very important for a sustainable healthy lifestyle and a reduction in fat (aim for at least 30 minutes of physical activity each day, like taking a walk), but the foods you eat make a big difference too.
 With the help of Divya L. Selvakumar, RD, we've assembled a list of 12 foods to avoid if you're specifically aiming to shed belly fat.

 Divya L. Selvakumar is a registered dietician, nutrition specialist, and founder of Divine Diets.

-Keep scrolling to learn which foods to avoid to lose belly fat along with how to get a flat stomach.
+Keep scrolling to learn which foods to avoid to help with bloating and belly fat.

 Swap sugary drinks out for fruit-infused waters, which help boost the immune system, aid digestion, and remove toxins.

 Meat can be a healthy part of your diet—after all, it supplies your body with a heavy dose of protein for maintained energy levels and new muscle cell production.
 That said, processed meats that are high in saturated fat (yes, that includes bacon) aren't your healthy-lifestyle friends.
 "If you're looking to get a flat stomach and lose weight, it is best to avoid consuming processed meats (like ried meat, beef jerky, sausages, hot dogs, salami, cured bacon, and canned meats)," notes Selvakumar.
 "Very often, processed meats contain a high amount of salt, fat, and cholesterol, which can increase the rate of heart disease, too."
 Instead, look to plant proteins or lean meats like grilled chicken and fish to fulfill your daily quota.